quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 Note that this will be the ONLY time there will be any calls made to the backend's APIs.
 The calls will use the URLs written and described in the backend section of the document.
 We are building it like this so that data is only called in a few, secure places.
 This will help narrow any data leaks or exploits that may come from these calls and help in the debugging process and maintain good, safe code.

 ### UI
-**Intro:**
 This application is intended to be used as a dating aid for individuals with above average difficulty levels interacting in social environments, specifically romatic encounters.
-For this purpose we have developed ths
+For this purpose we have developed the application to allow for smooth transition between elements and pages, soft visual appearances to be ease on eye-fatigue, and clear usage instructions so that anybody could pick up the app and understand how to use it.

 #### User flow:
 The user will be immediately be directed to the login page, where they will be given the opportunity to either create an account based on their intended use on the app, or to sign in to a previously created account.
 Each user type has a home page relative to the features that are pertinent to them.
 Ie. Daters will have access to info about scheduling their date, adding cash to their online wallet, chatting with our dating assistive bot while cupids will have access to available gigs in their area as well as an earnings page to view their coming payments.
 Each page will provide a navigation panel in the upper portion to access account details and other necessary features.
 Tap-sensitive buttons on each page will dynamically redirect the specific user to their desired destination.